TypeNetwork/variable-fonts-info-site/topics/size/logo-example.md

 {% include inline-example.html example='size/logo-3' %}

-In the absence of designed optical sizes for this family, a common reaction might be to redesign the logotype using a “sturdier” typeface, like a flavorless sans, that can survive display at smaller sizes or rough environments.
+In the absence of designed optical sizes for this family, a common reaction might be to redesign the logotype using a “sturdier” typeface, like a flavorless sans, that can weather rough environments or display at smaller sizes.

 {% include inline-example.html example='size/logo-4' %}